Przemoo16/TensorFlow-Iris-Classification/README.md

 # Overview

 Neural network for classifying irises in Tensorflow.
 We train model on "Iris Data Set".
-Our neural network takes 4 features of the iris tj. sepal length, sepal width, petal length and petal width and tries to qualify if it Iris setosa, Iris versicolor or Iris virginica.
+Our neural network takes 4 features of the iris: sepal length, sepal width, petal length and petal width and tries to qualify if it Iris setosa, Iris versicolor or Iris virginica.

 ## Info about dataset